China–United States relations: Nuclear security

-The field of nuclear security (preventing nuclear material from being used to make illicit weapons) is a well-established area of successful U.S.-China cooperation.
+Nuclear security (preventing nuclear material from being used to make illicit weapons) is an established area of US–China cooperation.

 Precipitated by a 2010 Nuclear Security Summit convened by the Obama administration, China and the United States launched a number of initiatives to secure potentially dangerous, Chinese-supplied, nuclear material in countries such as Ghana or Nigeria.
-Through these initiatives, China and the U.S. have converted Chinese-origin Miniature Neutron Source Reactors (MNSRs) from using highly enriched uranium to using low-enriched uranium fuel (which is not directly usable in weapons, thereby making reactors more proliferation resistant).
+Through these initiatives, China and the US have converted Chinese-origin Miniature Neutron Source Reactors (MNSRs) from using highly enriched uranium to using low-enriched uranium fuel (which is not directly usable in weapons, thereby making reactors more proliferation resistant).

 China and the United States collaborated to build the China Center of Excellence on Nuclear Security, which opened in 2015.
 The center is a forum for nuclear security exchange, training, and demonstration in the Asia Pacific region.

 In May 2023, Chinese Defense Spokesperson Tan Kefei urged the United States to fulfill its commitments and adhere to the Chemical Weapons Convention by taking "concrete actions".

-In October 2025, following the U.S. President's announcement to resume nuclear testing, the Chinese Foreign Ministry urged Washington to uphold its commitment to suspending such tests.
-A Chinese Foreign Ministry spokesman stated that Beijing expects the U.S. to “take practical measures” to help maintain international strategic stability and strengthen the nuclear non-proliferation regime.
-China also warned that the U.S. withdrawal from the test moratorium could undermine the global norm of a nuclear test ban and escalate strategic tensions between the two countries.
+In October 2025, following the US President's announcement to resume nuclear testing, the Chinese Foreign Ministry urged Washington to uphold its commitment to suspending such tests.
+A Chinese Foreign Ministry spokesman stated that Beijing expects the US to "take practical measures" to help maintain international strategic stability and strengthen the nuclear non-proliferation regime.
+China also warned that the US withdrawal from the test moratorium could undermine the global norm of a nuclear test ban and escalate strategic tensions between the two countries.